 - 3. Training: 99% of people do not maximize their training regime.
 Even if you do a typical weight regime there is still a LARGE room for improvement here.
 For female specific fat loss, toning up and physique transformation then my Metabolic Resistance Training can speed up your results by at least 300-400% and plays a key role in the results seen from the 90 Day Bikini plan.

-In summary, you can see that women are in fact different to men and the fact we should all eat the same is a big myth and lie within the industry.
+In summary, you can see that women are, in fact, different to men and the fact we should all eat the same is a big myth within the industry.

-Of course, some (lucky) women may also do well on a higher carb, low fat approach at times but this should still be generally lower than the government guidelines and lower than what men eat.
-Hopefully you to can see there is no ONE best approach.
+Of course, some (lucky) women may also do well on a higher carb, low fat approach at times but this should still be generally lower than the government guidelines and lower than that of men.
+Hopefully, you can now see there is no ONE best approach.

-Additionally, advanced carb cycling and nutrient timing is likely a great technique to maximize women ability to burn more fat when they are resting but then maximize performance and recovery when training.
+Additionally, advanced carb cycling and nutrient timing is likely a great technique to maximize women’s ability to burn more fat when they are resting but then maximize performance and recovery when training.

 As I always teach, you must experiment, even when you find something that is working well you may need to change it.

-In fact, I’ve got one client right now has over 100LB on a low-carb diet.
+In fact, one client right now has lost over 100LB on a low-carb diet.

 The Next Logical Step for Female Fat Loss/Physique Optimization